herotechcourse/kotlin-lotto-precourse/README.md

 - [x] Calculate how many lottery tickets the user can buy.
 - [x] Create lottery tickets for the user.
   - [x] Each ticket must have 6 unique random numbers between 1 and 45.
+- [x] Display the generated tickets as required.

 ### Prize Calculation